Blocky-mint/Blocky-mint.github.io/_pages/about.md

 Idk, contains some things.
 WIP

-I like blue color and sci-fi and anime
+I like blue color and sci-fi and anime. also, i love playing games like HI3, Honkai Gakuen, GD, My Space Galaxy etc etc... in reality, i play so many games i forgot most of them lol... i only remember the important ones~

 Just gonna list some interesting things i found in the internet here

 My bookmark: